just-max/blinky-cat-ears/README.md

 ## Running

+First install necessary dependencies: `jag pkg install` will read `package.yaml` and install to `.packages/`.

 To run a program once, use `jag run <path/to/program.toit>`.

 Install a program into a persistant "container" to keep it on the device and run it on boot: `jag container install <container-name> <path/to/program.toit>`.